 In our busy lives, it is not uncommon to put off for tomorrow the things we do not have time for today.
-This is especially true for those things that make us uncomfortable or that require a significant commitment of time and effort to squeeze into our already hectic schedules.
-However, by sweeping these issues under the rug, you are essentially losing valuable time you can be spending to improve your circumstances, not just today but far into the future.
+This is especially true for things that make us uncomfortable or require significant time and effort to squeeze into our already hectic schedules.
+However, by sweeping these issues under the rug, you are essentially losing valuable time you can spend to improve your circumstances, not just today but far into the future.

-When it comes to planning for long-term financial security, both men and women find it difficult to know where to start.
+When planning for long-term financial security, both men and women find it difficult to know where to start.
 Should they begin by paying down debt or building an emergency fund?
-Should they save for their retirement before or after a child’s college education?
-While there is no one answer that will apply to every individual equally, the one rule that always proves true is that the sooner you address these financial issues, the sooner you can create a step-by-step plan and begin adapting new habits to help you achieve your financial goals.
+Should they save for retirement before or after a child’s college education?
+While no one answer will apply to every individual equally, the one rule that always proves true is that the sooner you address these financial issues, the sooner you can create a step-by-step plan and begin adapting new habits to help you achieve your financial goals.

-Rather than considering all the reasons you do not have time to focus on your finances right now, picture all the things you will be able to do with a little planning and financial discipline.
+Rather than considering all the reasons you do not have time to focus on your finances right now, picture all the things you can do with a little planning and financial discipline.
 For example, saving for your retirement will allow you the freedom to enjoy your golden years with friends, traveling or playing on the golf course or tennis courts.
-Building an emergency fund will enable you to afford a much-needed new roof or other big home repair without putting a dent in your monthly budget or sacrificing your lifestyle.
+Building an emergency fund will enable you to afford a much-needed new roof or another extensive home repair without putting a dent in your monthly budget or sacrificing your lifestyle.
 When planning for your long-term financial security, start small.
 Set goals for yourself and your family, share them with your loved ones and map out a plan you can stick to.

-Whether you are looking to increase an emergency fund or accumulate assets for your retirement, you must begin by making a habit of paying yourself first.
-This means that you put aside a small amount of your paycheck each pay period and slowly readjust your budget to increase the amount you save over time.
-Once you decide on the amount you can afford to save at the current time, set up an automatic transfer of funds from to your savings account every time a paycheck is deposited into checking account.
-Not only will you begin to accumulate savings for a big purchase, such as a new car or vacation, you will also be building an emergency fund to help you pay for all of life’s unplanned expenses, such as a car repair, medical bills, etc.
+Whether you are looking to increase your build an emergency fund or accumulate assets for your retirement, you must begin by making a habit of paying yourself first.
+This means you put aside a small amount of your paycheck each pay period and slowly readjust your budget to increase the amount you save over time.
+Once you decide on the amount you can afford to save at the current time, set up an automatic transfer of funds to your savings account every time a paycheck is deposited into your checking account.
+Not only will you begin accumulating savings for a big purchase, such as a new car or vacation, but you will also build an emergency fund to help you pay for all of life’s unplanned expenses, such as car repairs, medical bills, etc.

-When it comes to your long-term retirement needs, the best and easiest way to begin saving is to participate in your employer’s 401(k) retirement savings plan and automatically defer a portion of your wages to that account.
-Again, you can start small, saving less than 10 percent of your wages and working your way up to larger contributions as your pay increases.
-Two important benefits of saving through a 401(k) plan are that 1) your contributions reduce your taxable income in the years of funding and 2) your contributed amounts can grow significantly thanks to compounding interest and market gains.
+One of the easiest ways to begin saving for your long-term retirement needs is to participate in your employer’s 401(k) retirement savings plan and automatically defer a portion of your wages to that account.
+Again, you can start small, saving less than 10 percent of your wages and work your way up to more significant contributions as your pay increases.
+Two important benefits of saving through a 401(k) plan are that 1) your contributions reduce your taxable income in the years of funding, and 2) your contributed amounts can grow significantly thanks to compounding interest and market gains.

 Credit card debt and the accompanying interest on unpaid balances can devastate even the most well-thought-out financial plan.
 The sooner you pay off your debt, the more flexible dollars you can find in your budget to allocate toward your savings goals.